Bengali Muslims: Cuisine

+The Mughal influence in Bengali Cuisine led to an increase in the use of milk and sugar in sweet dishes like Rasmalai of Cumilla, Sandesh of Shatkhira, Malai Chomchom of Tangail, Mishti Doi of Bogra, Muktagachhar monda, Roshkodom of Rajshahi and Chhanamukhi of Brahmanbaria.
+Uses of Cream (Malai), Mutton, chicken and ghee and spices like cardamon and saffron has increased due to the heavy Mughal influence.

-Dhaka, the capital of Mughal Bengal and present day capital of Bangladesh, has been the epitome of Perso-Bengali and Arab-Bengali cuisines, a contrast to Calcutta, the former capital of the British India and capital of present-day West Bengal, which was the central point of Anglo-Indian cuisine.
+Dhaka, the capital of Mughal Bengal and present day capital of Bangladesh, has been the epitome of Perso-Bengali and Arab-Bengali cuisines.
 Within Bengali cuisine, Muslim dishes include the serving of meat curries, pulao rice, various biryani preparations, and dry and dairy-based desserts alongside traditional fish and vegetables.
 Bakarkhani breads from Dhaka were once immensely popular in the imperial court of the Mughal Empire.
 Other major breads consumed today include naan and paratha.
-In present-day Bangladesh the Mughal-influenced foods are immensely popular such as Shuti Kabab, Kalo Bhuna, Korma, Rôst, Mughlai Porota, Jali Kabab, Shami Kabab, Akhni, Tehari, Tanduri Chicken, Kofta, Phirni and Shingara.
+In present-day Bangladesh the Mughal-influenced foods are immensely popular such as Shuti Kabab, Kala bhuna, Korma, Rôst, Mughlai Paratha, Jali Kabab, Shami Kabab, Akhni, Tehari, Tanduri Chicken, Kofta, Firni and Shingara.

-Different types of Bengali biryani include the Kachi (mutton), Illish pulao (hilsa), Tehari (beef), and Murg Pulao (chicken).
+Different types of Bengali biryani and pilaf include the Kachi (mutton), Illish pulao (hilsa), Tehari (beef), and Murg Pulao (chicken).
 Mezban is a renowned spicy beef curry from Chittagong.
-Halwa, pithas, yogurt, and shemai are typical Muslim desserts in Bengali cuisine.
+Regional varieties include delicacies like Bakarkhani, Shahi jilapi, Haji biryani, Borhani of Dhaka, Kala bhuna, Gosht, Durus kura, Nakshi Pitha of Chittagong and Akhni, Duck Bamboo Curry, Hutki shira of Sylhet.
+Halwa, Falooda, Kulfi, pithas, yogurt (such as Curd of Bogra and Mishti Doi), and shemai are typical Muslim desserts in Bengali cuisine.
+In the Bengali majority country of Bangladesh, people prefers to eat more spicy food rather than sweet comparing to West Bengal.
+Iconic Bengali dishes like Shorshe Ilish, Kala bhuna, Bhurta, Shutki Shira, Chingri Malaikari, Machher Jhol, Machher Paturi and Kacchi Biryani has their origins in Bangladesh.
+Bengali dishes like Shemai, Chotpoti, Handesh, Nunbora and Pithas are part of the Bengali celebration of Eid Al Fitr.
+Bangladeshi cuisine is a great example of Muslim culture of Bengali cuisine as meat is more common among Bangladeshis.